NFDI4Chem/nmrxiv-nodejs-microservice/README.md

 # API Service To Process Spectra from various data formats to NMRium format

+The API uses the [nmr-load-save](https://github.com/cheminfo/nmr-load-save) package to process the spectra and [playwright](https://playwright.dev/) to load the NMRium from the deployed wrapper [nmrium-react-wrapper](https://github.com/NFDI4Chem/nmrium-react-wrapper) and import the generated data to get the snapshots.

 ## Secptra processing

 Process and convert various data formats (from various manufacturers, JCAMP standard files, or NMReDATA format, Bruker) to NMRium format